Skip to Content Facebook Feature Image

 “Now we have low-cost interceptors effectively combating Iranian drones,” the Republican president said Monday.

-The military also is bringing in an anti-drone system proven to work against Russian drones in Ukraine that are similar to the ones Iran flies, The Associated Press reported.
+The military also is bringing in an American anti-drone system proven to work in Ukraine against Russian drones, which are similar to Iran's, The Associated Press has reported.
 Known as Merops, the system flies drones against drones, fits in the back of a pickup truck and uses artificial intelligence to navigate when electronic communications are jammed.

 “This is going to be a big wake-up call for how the U.S. military defends its citizens and fights wars forever,” Velicovich said.
 “Because it’s sort of like we’re the best military on the planet, but stuff’s still getting by us.”

-Pentagon officials have conceded in classified briefings to Congress that they have struggled to stop the waves of Iranian drones, leaving U.S. service members and Persian Gulf allies vulnerable.
+Pentagon officials have conceded in classified briefings to Congress that they initially struggled to stop the waves of Iranian drones, leaving U.S. service members and Persian Gulf allies vulnerable.
 High-profile targets like a Dubai skyscraper and airports across the region have been struck.

 Defense Secretary Pete Hegseth said last week that “thousands of Iranian missiles and drones have been intercepted and vaporized.”
 But he conceded, “this does not mean we can stop everything.”